jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
-It says human evolves with technology in ages, and that every new age requires a new philosophy.
-Since the frontline feels the pain of regular life, we are thus responsible for updating society's ruling philosophy.
-We do so by supporting the innovators at the expense of the nobles.
-I don't directly reference past ruling philosophies.
+One that enables seamless human technological evolution by turning extras into players gods who have the right and duty to decide when society should upgrade our tools.
+I don't reference past philosophies though.
 Like any topic it takes some practice to read.
 However, let's take a peek and appreciate the strong beliefs of past protagonists and antagonists.

 Below are two snippets from Robert Filmer and Thomas Paine.
-The passages will help explain how someone can think themselves so right, when history proves them so wrong.
+The passages will help explain how an antagonist can think themselves so right, when history proves them so wrong.
 I won't comment on either passage.
-Just know when a philosophy clicks, it makes people into its followers, and both these writers motivated generations of followers to fight to the death.
+Just know when a philosophy clicks, it makes people into its followers.
+Both of these writers motivated generations of followers to fight to the death.

 ===